 Head of Research Culture & Researcher Development

-Kay leads the Research Culture & Researcher Development work at the University of Glasgow, in pursuit of our ambition that every researcher should be enabled to be at their best, and to make informed and active choices about their career ahead.
-Kay's own specialisms and research interests are in mentoring, research supervisor development, and research community building – anything that revolves around a good quality conversation.
-In 2018 Kay was awarded a National Teaching Fellowship in recognition of her impact in this area, and this is where her work at UofG focuses.
+Kay leads the Research Culture & Researcher Development Team at the University of Glasgow.
+The team works in pursuit of our ambition that every member of our research ecosystem, should be supported to be at their best, and to be part of an engaging, fair, and collegial environment in which people help each other to succeed and to make informed active choices about their career ahead.
+Kay's own specialisms and research interests are in mentoring, research supervisor and leader development, and in community building – anything that revolves around a good quality conversation.
+In 2018 Kay was awarded a National Teaching Fellowship in recognition of her impact in creating developmental reseach cultures, and this is where her leadership at UofG focuses.

 Jennifer is the Writing Adviser for PGRs across all four Colleges of the University of Glasgow.
 She designs and delivers workshops on a range of topics relevant to writing during the PhD, and also works on a 1:1 basis with PGRs with specific questions or issues to address.
 She has co-authored two books on writing in the sciences and collaborates with colleagues across the institution in order to innovatively support researchers in the development of their writing skills.

 Samantha sits within the Research Policy, Governance and Integrity portfolio in Research Services.
 She leads the Research Governance and Integrity team to deliver policy, training and support structures, for PGRs, for Supervisors and PIs, and for Research Staff.
 Sam and her team play a key role in developing researchers and in supporting research that is conducted to the highest standards of academic rigour, to increase the quality of, and trust in, our research record.